ansible-collections/ansible-consul/README.md

 agents running in a Vagrant and VirtualBox based environment.
 See [README_VAGRANT.md](https://github.com/brianshumate/ansible-consul/blob/master/examples/README_VAGRANT.md) and the associated [Vagrantfile](https://github.com/brianshumate/ansible-consul/blob/master/examples/Vagrantfile) for more details about the developer mode setup.

+> “Another flaw in the human character is that everybody wants to build and nobody wants to do maintenance.”
+> ― Kurt Vonnegut, Hocus Pocus

+Note that this role is more concerned with bootstrapping a running cluster environment and does not currently concern itself (much) with performing maintenance of an existing cluster.

 ## Requirements

 This role requires FreeBSD, or a Debian or RHEL based Linux distribution.
 It